-It comes as conviction has been shaken that the Bank of Japan would also take more action this summer, underpinning a rise for the yen to almost four-month highs against the euro.
-The euro last stood at 138.76 yen, up 0.23 percent.
+It comes as the conviction that the Bank of Japan would also take more action this summer has been shaken, underpinning a rise for the yen to almost four-month highs against the euro.
+The euro last stood at 138.57 yen, up 0.11 percent.

 The euro has fallen almost 3 percent against the dollar in just the past three weeks, hammered by expectations that the ECB will deliver a substantial blow by pumping more cash into the euro zone economy and lower market interest rates.